-In order to be admitted to the courses, you must have sufficient knowledge of the language of instruction so that you can fully follow the respective lesson.
+In order to be admitted to the seminars (there are face-to-face seminars offered for English and Mathematics only), you must have sufficient knowledge of the language of instruction so that you can fully follow the respective lesson.
 It is therefore necessary to plan well in which semester you can or would like to attend which courses.
 You can find more information about the courses here.

-Please also note that English 1, English 2, Mathematics 1 and History 1 each start in the winter semester!
-It is therefore not possible to start in the summer semester!
+If you decide to attend the seminars instead of sitting the exam only, please note that the first parts of English and Mathematics start in the winter semester!
+It is therefore not possible to start with the respective 2nd part in the summer semester!

-Fees: Supplementary exam + attendance of the course (s): € 110.00 per additional subject and semester.
-If you only wish to take the supplementary examination without taking courses, € 50.00 per attempt and subject must be paid.
+Fees: € 110.00 per additional subject and semester.
+If you only wish to take the supplementary examination without taking seminars, the fee is still € 110.00 per attempt and subject.

 For information on the precise deadlines and admission requirements, please refer to the website of the Admissions and Examinations Office at the University of Klagenfurt.
 Here you will find the dates of holidays, days when there are no lessons or exams, and information about registration periods and extensions for the respective academic year.

 All persons from the age of 17 can be admitted, provided that there are enough free course places available.
 Please note that only one module can be attended in a semester.
-Registration must be made within the specified registration deadlines, Monday to Friday 9 a.m. to 12 p.m. and Thursday 9 a.m. to 3 p.m. in the language course office, service building, 2nd floor, room O.2.04.
+Registration must be made within the specified registration deadlines, Monday to Friday 9 to 12 pm in the language course office, service building, 2nd floor, room O.2.04.